mefercs/DSAL/forjs/fcc.md

 ## TREES

 A subtree refers to all the descendants of a particular node.

 - A tree is unbalanced when there is at most 1 node of difference between the minimum and maximum height.
   - The height is the distance between the root and any node in the tree.
   - In a balanced tree all the leafs exist in the same height or at most one level apart.
   - It's important becuase it defines the efficency of the operations.
-- **Depth-first search**: The tree is traveled as deeply as possible before the search continues with another subtree.
+- **Depth-first traversal**: The tree is traveled as deeply as possible before the search continues with another subtree.
+  - In-order: left-most node and ends at the right-most node.
+    - The add root, is in the middle of left and right addings
+  - Pre-order: All the roots before the leafs.
+    - The add root is before the left and right addings
+  - Post-order: All the leafs before the roots.
+    - The add root is at the end of the left and right addings
+- **Breadh-First** traversal: Here we explore all the nodes per level before continuing on the next level, queues are usuall in the implementation as a helper data structure.